dougwt/dweebooks/README.md

 3. Run dweebooks.py

 ## Configuration
-Before dweebot can connect to twitter successfully, some configuration values must be set in `config.json`.
+Before dweebooks can connect to twitter successfully, some configuration values must be set in `config.json`.
 A [sample configuration](config.sample.json) is provided for your convenience.

 ### config.sample.json